sh4r11f/psychopy/docs/source/builder/components/AudioValidatorRoutine.rst

     A name to refer to this Component's associated hardware device by.
 If using the same device for multiple components, be sure to use the same name here.

 .. _audiovalidatorroutine-deviceBackend:
-Voicekey type
+Sound sensor type
-    Type of voicekey to use.
+    Type of sound sensor to use.

 .. _audiovalidatorroutine-channel:
-Voicekey channel
+Sound sensor channel
-    If relevant, a channel number attached to the voicekey, to distinguish it from other voicekey on the same port.
-Leave blank to use the first voicekey which can detect the Window.
+    If relevant, a channel number attached to the sound sensor, to distinguish it from other sound sensors on the same port.
+Leave blank to use the first sound sensor which can detect the Window.

 .. _audiovalidatorroutine-microphone:
 Microphone